daz4126/Nanny-State/README.md

 The only way to update the state when using Nanny State is to use the update function that is returned by the `Nanny` function.

 Calling the `Nanny` function does 2 things:
-1) Renders the initial view (as we saw in the Hello World example).
+1) It renders the initial view based on the intial state provided as an argument (as we saw in the Hello World example).
-2) Returns an update function that is the only way to update the state (we didn't do this in the Hello World example).
+2) It also returns an update function that is the only way to update the state.

 To be able to use the update function, we need to assign it to a variable when we call the `Nanny` function.
 We usually call it `update` but it can be called anything you like: